agentic-evolution/awesome-agentic-evolution/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/agentic-evolution/awesome-agentic-evolution/pulls)

 > A curated and continuously updated collection of research papers on **agentic evolution** —
-> persistent, experience-driven, system-level change in agentic systems through autonomous or human-involved selective pressure.
+> persistent, system-level change in agentic systems through autonomous or human-involved selective pressure.
 >
 > Some papers appear under multiple substrates when they contribute to more than one.